Osi-Chidera-John/Osi-Chidera-John/README.md

 # Hi, I'm John Chidera Jr.

-I'm a Data Analyst and the Founder of [**Jemva**](https://www.linkedin.com/company/jemva/about/?viewAsMember=true), a data analytics and AI company focused on transforming raw data into actionable intelligence.
+I'm a Data Analyst and the Founder of [**Jemva**](https://www.linkedin.com/company/jemva/about/?viewAsMember=true), a data analytics and AI company focused on transforming raw data into actionable intelligence and currently a student of Medical Laboratory Science at Nnamdi Azikiwe University.

 I build data-driven solutions that help businesses make smarter decisions through analytics, automation, and interactive dashboards.
 My work combines technical expertise with business thinking to uncover insights that create measurable impact.